rocky-linux/os-autoinst-distri-rocky/README.md

-# openQA tests for the Fedora distribution
+# openQA tests for the Rocky Linux distribution

-This repository contains tests and images for testing [Fedora](https://getfedora.org/) with [openQA](http://os-autoinst.github.io/openQA/).
+This repository contains tests and images for testing [Rocky](https://rockylinux.org/download) with [openQA](http://os-autoinst.github.io/openQA/).
 The [fedora_openqa library and CLI](https://pagure.io/fedora-qa/fedora_openqa) are used for scheduling tests, and [createhdds](https://pagure.io/fedora-qa/createhdds) is used for creating base disk images for the test.
 For openQA installation instructions, see [the Fedora openQA wiki page](https://fedoraproject.org/wiki/OpenQA).

 ## Issues